trusche/httplog/README.md

 * When using Ethon or Patron, and any library based on them (such as Typhoeus), the TCP connection is not logged (since it's established by libcurl).

+* Benchmarking only covers the time between starting the HTTP request and receiving the response.
+It does *not* cover the time it takes to establish the TCP connection.

 ### Running the specs

 Make sure you have the necessary dependencies installed by running `bundle install`.